 The results do not identify strong policy levers with which to boost a city's rate of growth.
 It does not follow, for example, that if in the late 1970s every city had been endowed with the same proportion of university students per employee they would all have grown at the same rate as the actually best endowed with universities did.
 While these differences were one factor in explaining growth differences - and that helps understand what was going on - there is no necessary symmetry about the impact of giving all cities the same sized relative university sectors.
-It is probable that the unobserved characteristics of the cities with the highest ratios of university students were, and still are, different in important ways from cities with the lowest ratios; and were not independent of the concentration of university students per employee and maintaining a constant quality of university students (and students who then disproportionately join the local labour force).
+It is probable that the unobserved characteristics of the cities with the highest ratios of university students were, and still are, different in important ways from cities with the lowest ratios; and were not independent of the concentration of universities in them.
+Nor is it possible to think in practical terms of providing all cities with equally high ratios of university students per employee and maintaining a constant quality of university students (and students who then disproportionately join the local labour force).